itchio/butler/docs/steam-sync.md

 directory per platform, and pushes each directory to an itch.io channel with `butler push`.
 You don't need to rebuild or re-upload anything yourself.

-The commands in this section are still experimental.
-They don't show up in `butler --help`, but they are available in every butler release that has them.
+This feature is experimental.
+The commands don't show up in `butler --help` yet, and if you hit a problem, let us know.

 ## Overview